World Women’s Snooker (WWS) was formed in 1981 by Mandy Fisher and has been responsible for the staging of women’s snooker events ever since.

 In 2015, WWS underwent a major restructure as it became a subsidiary company of snooker’s world governing body, the World Professional Billiards and Snooker Association (WPBSA).
 Previously known as World Ladies Billiards and Snooker, the company became World Women’s Snooker in 2018 as part of its long-term strategy.

-In 2017 WWS became a full member of the World Snooker Federation, a new International Federation for Snooker based in Lausanne, Switzerland, created to unify the amateur and professional elements of the sport.
+WWS has also been a full member of the World Snooker Federation since 2017, an International Federation for Snooker based in Lausanne, Switzerland, created to unify the amateur and professional elements of the sport.

 With the support provided by the WSF and WPBSA, the World Women’s Snooker Tour provides a clear pathway for the world’s best women players to be able to play at prestigious mixed gender professional events.
-Since the start of 2017 women have competed at events including the World Snooker Championship in Sheffield, the IWGA World Games in Poland, World Snooker Challenge Tour, Q School, the Shoot Out and the Champion of Champions.
+These have included the professional World Snooker Championship in Sheffield, the IWGA World Games in Poland, Challenge Tour, Q School, the Shoot Out and the Champion of Champions.

 You can also learn more about the history of the World Women’s Snooker Championship.